 Entrepreneurs possess unique skills that help them pursue their goals.
 From developing new products and software to revolutionizing industries, entrepreneurs are the people who take chances and get things done.

 Entrepreneurs are notoriously strategic.
 It might seem obvious, since a successful business has to start with a strategy, but it’s worth pointing out because authors, too, must possess some strategic thinking.
-It’s no easy task to plan a manuscript, develop it, write it, edit it, design the book files, create a cover, marketing, publish, and so on.
+It’s no easy task to plan a manuscript, develop it, write it, edit it, design the book files, create a cover, market your book, publish it, and so on.
 There’s a lot that goes into making a book.
 A strategy is crucial to succeeding.

 That kind of mindset is definitively entrepreneurial and absolutely necessary for succeeding at business and at selling your book.
 If you haven’t figured this out yet, being a successful author is a business.